microclimate-devops/saveory.frontend.microservice/README.md

 # Frontend for the Saveory Microservice App
+- Saveory Project Website

+## Quick Overview
+The frontend service is the intersection where all the backend services meet; saveory.pantry.microservice, saveory.recipes.microservice, and saveory.users.microservice.
+We used the [create-react-app](https://github.com/facebookincubator/create-react-app) project to start a NodeJS backed React application.
+The service is split into two sections:
+1. **The React web UI - *located in `app/`***
+	- The components that form the Saveory interface are located in `app/src/components`
+2. **The expressJS server - *located in `appServer/`***
+	- A simple configuration to serve the web UI bundle and proxy api requests to backend services
+	- In production
+		- The proxy relies on Kubernetes DNS lookup to redirect requests to the correct service
+		- The proxy config can be found in the `appServer/routes/api/saveory_api.js` file
+			- Look for the `apiRoutes` variable
+		- You may need special configuration for deployment strategies other than Kubernetes
+	- In development mode
+		- Requests are responded to with harcoded data to simulate backend interactions

 ### Run Locally for development
 1. In one terminal window startup the server (used only for proxying dummy data in development mode)